jvwijhe/useful-tools/README.md

 ## Social media
 - [Grrp.me](https://www.grrp.me) Free to use link in bio service
-- [Feedhive](https://www.feedhive.io) Schedule all your social media content with Feedhive.
+- [Feedhive](https://www.feedhive.io) Schedule all your social media content with Feedhive